sgruse/whereAreTheSirensGoing/README.md

 # WhereAreTheSirensGoing
-Uses City of Seattle Apis to find nearby incidents.
+Uses City of Seattle Apis to find nearby incidents..